alexliinc/project_4/README.md

 [Link to the Project](#)

 Project Idea:<br/>
-User will be given a random character from Game of Thrones and must decide whether to Kill Marry Or Kiss them<br/>
+User will be given a random character from Harry Potter and must decide whether to Kill Marry Or Kiss them<br/>

 TOOLS: HTML CSS JS EXPRESS MONGODB MONGOOSE AJAX JQUERY EJS<br/>
 Why these Tools:<br/>